NortonWEI/private-dinning-opentable/README.md

 - All space IDs and restaurant IDs are unique across the system
 - The `capacity` of a restaurant is not used in this project, whilst only the sum of the max capacity of all spaces in a restaurants are calculated as its capacity of private dining in the occupancy report
 - The standard date & time format of the system is *dd-MM-yyyy HH:mm:ss*
+- Reservations and reports are only allowed to be requested in half-hour increments (e.g. 10:00, 10:30, 11:00, etc.)

 ## High-Level Design